trevor-laher/OnDemandMinecraft/readme.md

 	<code>ec2_amis =  ['ami-YourImageIdHere']</code>

-7. At this point you should have the necessary configuration to create a new instance through the **createInstance.py** script in the **root** folder.
+7. At this point you should have the necessary configuration to create a new instance through the **createInstance.py** script in the **utilityScripts** folder.
 Open a command line in the root directory of the project, and execute:

 	<code>pip install -r requirements.txt</code>